 I’ve prepared 20 questions which hopefully will help you get you focused, spot any weak areas and enable you to capitalise on your strengths.

 Seems like a fairly straightforward question but it’s amazing how many photographers aren’t quite sure.
 Be clear about what you are offering and who wants to buy it, as if you’re not, neither will your customers be.
 Family portrait photographer Helen Bartlett has certainly nailed this one.

 ‘’My style of photography has always been clearly defined – I only shoot on location in black and white; I’m not a studio photographer.
 This began with my father, who took a lot of black and white photographs of my brothers and I growing up: pictures with real memories attached, of the parks we played at, my home and garden, and all of us having fun.
 I really value the joy they give me as an adult, and I noticed that they didn’t seem to date.
 The fads and fashions which can be common in family photography didn’t show up in these images; they stood out as real moments in my childhood.
 In my own work, I try to give my clients the same thing – natural images that capture their families’ different personalities, as well as their homes and the places they enjoy visiting together.
 It’s all about recording children and families as they are’’

 This could be related to the type of photography you do or some other skill.
 If you are good at public speaking maybe you are missing a trick and should do a bit more of this.
 Many photographers guest lecture at Universities for example as a sideline.
 Any public speaking at an events, paid or non paid, can be great publicity.
 Or it could be something as simple as recognising you are great with gathering the right crew of people and always create a great atmosphere on set, why not spread the word with some behind the scenes shots on social media… continued.

 To read all 20 business health check questions and the rest of ’’Running a Successful Photography Business’’ order your copy here.

-Another excerpt coming up next week!
+Another excerpt coming soon!